What is Target Group Analysis? – Definition

 |---|---|---|

-| Buyer Personas | Detailed, fictional customer profiles | Marketing, Content, Sales |
+| Buyer Personas | Detailed, fictional customer profiles | Marketing, content, sales |

-| Jobs-to-be-Done | Customer needs defined as “jobs” | Product development, Innovation |
+| Jobs-to-be-Done | Customer needs defined as “jobs” | Product development, innovation |

-| Market Segmentation | Dividing the total market into homogeneous groups | Go-to-Market, Strategy |
+| Market segmentation | Divide total market into homogeneous groups | Go-to-market, strategy |

-| Customer Journey Mapping | Analyzing the customer journey in phases | UX, Service Design |
+| Customer Journey Mapping | Analyze customer journey in phases | UX, service design |

-| Data Analysis | Evaluating CRM and analytics data | Existing customer analysis, Optimization |
+| Data analysis | Evaluate CRM and analytics data | Existing customer analysis, optimization |

 Segmentation Criteria